ivangfr/ethereum-springboot-react/README.md

 address used to deploy the contract).
 Besides, only the owner of the contract can add players.
 Other wallets (agent wallets) can buy soccer players and, once it is done, the agent wallet becomes the owner of the player.

-## Microservices
+## Applications

 ### ethereum-api

-Spring-boot application that communicates with Ethereum Blockchain, using `Web3j` library. `ethereum-api` provides some endpoints to create a new wallet, transfer ether from one wallet to another, etc. The swagger website is http://localhost:8080/swagger-ui.html
+Spring Boot application that communicates with Ethereum Blockchain, using `Web3j` library. `ethereum-api` provides some endpoints to create a new wallet, transfer ether from one wallet to another, etc. The swagger website is http://localhost:8080/swagger-ui.html